divyashiware/GITHUB-DEMO-/README.md

 # GITHUB-DEMO-
-LEARN HOW TO USE GIT AND  GIT HUB
+LEARN HOW TO USE GIT AND  GIT huB

+# student
+divya shiware

+# what we do
+learning basics